-Among other modes of land transfer, the Land Law permits the transfer of land by inheritance, without distinction by gender.
+The Land Law also permits the transfer of land by inheritance, without distinction by gender.
 The right of land is not subject to time limit for the following cases: (i) Where the right was acquired by local communities through occupancy; (ii) Where it is intended for personal residential purposes and; (iii) Where individual nationals intend it for family.

-LAND ACQUISITION MECHANISM FOR NUSAF 3
+LAND ACQUISITION MECHANISM FOR NUBSP PROGRAM

-This Resettlement Policy Framework, for the NUSAF 3program activities advocates for all measures to eliminate or minimize the impacts of physical and economic displacement of people as much as possible.
+This Resettlement Policy Framework, for the NUBSP program activities advocates for all measures to eliminate or minimize the impacts of physical and economic displacement of people as much as possible.
 Therefore when the acquisition of land is required, the program will: